kazabooboo/gizra.com/app/_posts/2016-06-09-og-message-stack-drupal8.md

 {% include setup %}

 Hi geeks!
 Did the post title get you excited?
-Great, because OG and Message stack are getting closer to being Drupal 8 ready.
+Great, because Organic Groups (OG) and Message stack are getting closer to being Drupal 8 ready.

 I'd like to give an overview about their state, the amazing